ni/niveristand-communications-bus-template/Docs/User Guide.md

 ### Execution Unit

 The fundamental piece of the engine for custom devices using this template is the **Execution Unit**.
-The **Execution Unit** is a LabVIEW _Interface_ that a custom device author must implement in order to use this template.
-Using this interface enables the custom device author to focus almost entirely on only the code pieces necessary for implementing a specific protocol and communicating with a specific hardware device without having to think much about how it fits into VeriStand.
+The **Execution Unit** is a LabVIEW _Interface_ that a custom device author must implement to use this template.
+Using this interface enables the custom device author to focus on the code pieces necessary for implementing a specific protocol and communicating with a specific hardware device without having to think much about how a custom device integrates into VeriStand.

 The **Execution Unit** interface and the process for implementing it are discussed throughout this guide.
 The methods for this interface are shown below.